warolv/hds/readme.md

 ### Things that has been left out and need improvement
   * Change HcDataStore simple storage to persistent solution - to not loose all data after each app restart
-  * Add logs for crontab job, every minute access must be saved to log, will be very helpfull for debugging purposes
+  * Add logs for crontab job, every minute ac cess must be saved to log, will be very helpfull for debugging purposes
   * Cover more functionality with tests - unit / integration tests, especially more tests for get_last_hour_availability method
   * '/scheduled_health_check' api method must be filtered from outside, only for internal usage
   * Api service separation (instead of 3 request in one api - 3 separate apis) for better scalability/performance